Supporting Our Students: Two Levies, One Goal

 How does the proposed tax rate compare with what we’ve paid historically?

 Over the past 10 years, the average local school tax rate in Hood Canal has been $2.22 per $1,000 of assessed value.
-The proposed levy and current levy combined would be $1.80 or $0.42 below the historical average.
+The proposed levy and current levy combined would be $1.89 or $0.33 below the historical average.

 No. The district collects the same amount of money through levies regardless of assessed value.
 As assessed values go up, the tax rate goes down so that it generates the same dollar amount either way.
+During the most recent assessment in Hood Canal, average assessed home values went down.

 How does the proposed tax rate compare with districts in our area?